ClaireGuerin/Bat-Project/README.txt

 # Inputs: simduration, realtime & timeclock, taken from the method __init__

 #----------OUTPUTS----------#
 # realtime: float.
-Iterated with the time resolution d_t
+Iterated with the time resolution d_t. /!\ Timeline creates a clock in terms of real time.
+# 	As 1 simulation iteration is ran, there is simduration/realduration time spent "for real", = time resolution.
+# 	Timecount corresponds to the "actual" time (in sec), as opposed to simulation time (in time steps).
 # timeclock: updated timeclock list with all the times in seconds corresponding to every
 #   time step in the simulation.
 #----------End of Documentation for Timeline----------#